-The ASR is a complex system of interconnected sub-subsystems.
+The ASR is a complex system of interconnected subsystems.
 The overall system has distinct inputs and outputs, and so should the individual subsystems.
-With this approach in mind, our design will attempt to be as modular as possible.
+With this approach in mind, our design attempts to be as modular as possible.
 This way modifications can be made to one system without too much impact on other systems.
+This approach allows us to utilize ROS as a general purpose framework.
 First, a high level view of the overall system architecture will be presented.
 Following this, each system will be looked at in more depth.
+ROS requires the use of many different nodes and packages for things like creating coordinate transforms between sensor frames, viewing data, and performing navigation procedures using a map.
+Since these are features of ROS itself and not modules we will be programming, they will not be discussed.